kyma-project/cli/docs/gen-docs/kyma.md

 ```
   -h, --help                Displays help for the command.
-      --kubeconfig string   Specifies the path to the kubeconfig file. (default KUBECONFIG environment variable or "/$HOME/.kube/config" if KUBECONFIG is not set)
+      --kubeconfig string   Specifies the path to the kubeconfig file.
+By default, Kyma CLI uses the KUBECONFIG environment variable or  "/$HOME/.kube/config" if the variable is not set.
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.
 ```